Fuechs/Fux/README.md

 # Fuxlang
 ## Programming language written in C

-* Nothing to see here...
+* See Alpha 0.0.1 for further information.